 6.8.3 Evaluation

 This solution addresses the requirement of key issue #1.The solution is based on existing N3GPP Security mechanisms and procedures and hence has no additional standard impact.

-Editor’s Note: Further evaluation is ffs
+This solution proposes to reuse trusted non-3GPP access defined in clause 7A in TS 33.501[4] for SNPN.
+However, the existing solution defined in clause 7A in TS 33.501[4] can only be used when SUPI or 5G-GUTI is used.

 6.9 Solution #9: NSWO support in SNPN using any key-generating EAP-method

 6.9.1 Introduction